Mithril12/marketing-roi-kit/README.md

 # open-marketing-roi-kit

-A practical toolkit that turns messy ad platform exports into CFO-ready ROI, payback, and budget insights — without forcing you into a specific MMM framework.
+A practical toolkit that turns disparate ad platform data into clean ROI, payback, and budget insights.

 ## What it does